top of page

 Israel Adesanya vs. Kelvin Gastelum — Interim UFC Middleweight Championship

-Widely considered the finest MW fight in UFC history and one of the greatest title fights in any weight class.
-Gastelum brought ferocious pressure, a short right hand that landed clean throughout the contest, and a physical style that had troubled everyone he had faced in the division.
-He hurt Adesanya badly in round three with a right hand that put Adesanya’s knees down and sent the Atlanta crowd into frenzy.
-Adesanya recovered, reset, and responded with the composure and precision that defined his style.
+Widely considered one of the finest middleweight fights in UFC history and one of the greatest title fights in any weight class.
+Gastelum brought ferocious pressure and a powerful left hand that landed clean throughout the contest, troubling Adesanya in a way few opponents ever had.
+The southpaw took the opening round, knocking Adesanya into the cage with a hard left for a first-round knockdown, and later badly hurt him with a head kick in the fourth that briefly sent Adesanya into survival mode.
+Each time, Adesanya recovered, reset, and answered with the composure and precision that defined his style.

 Full Results